eggerdo/arduino_blue/README.md

 ## connect.sh

 The script `connect.sh` is used to connect to the Bluetooth Mate.
-It expects the MAC address or the Device Name as a parameter.
-Once the connection is estables the scripts exits, if no connection can be established the script fails with an error message.
+It expects the MAC address as a parameter.
+Once the connection is established the scripts exits, if no connection can be established the script fails with an error message.

 ## upload.sh

 `upload.sh` is used to upload a new sketch to the arduino.
-It expects the MAC address or the Device Name as a parameter.
+It expects the MAC address as a parameter.
 (Alternatively you can write the address also in a file called arduino_ip.txt located in the same folder as the script)

 E.g.